Team-Tritan/UwU-Server/README.md

 You can bundle this project into a single JavaScript file by running `bun bundle`.
 This will create a `bundle.js` with the bundled code.

-You can then deploy this on the edge like Cloudflare Workers.
+You can then deploy this to the edge with services like Cloudflare Workers.

 ## License